aflueckiger/KED2023/docs/materials/installation_guide.md

 We need to install some additional packages that are not included in the Python standard library.

-Using `poetry`, we can install all the dependencies needed in a project at once and fully reproducible.
+Using the dependency management `poetry`, we can install all the dependencies needed in a project at once and fully reproducible on any machine.
 All dependencies are specified in a file called  `pyproject.toml` that is provided in the [repository of this seminar]([pyproject.toml](https://github.com/aflueckiger/KED2023/blob/KED2023/pyproject.toml)), available on GitHub.
 We will learn more about GitHub and the installed packages later in the course.
 For now, you can think of a GitHub repository as a publicly available project folder that is versioned.

-1. Open a command-line (Terminal on Mac, Ubuntu on Windows) and download the GitHub repository of this course.
+1. Open a command-line (Mac: Terminal; Windows: Ubuntu) and download the GitHub repository of this course.

    ```bash
    # Windows user only: